Updated Oct. 4, 2022

 Although you need to respond quickly, take a moment to breathe and try to view the situation from a third party’s P.O.V.
 This is where social media and marketing managers are especially helpful – they are somewhat impartial and typically do not take negative feedback personally.

 “I’m sorry.”
-These two words are often harder to mutter than those three little words.
+These two words can be incredibly hard to mutter sometimes.
 Despite whether you want to take 100% of the blame or not, it’s important to apologize for your customer’s experience or situation.
 For example, “I’m sorry you had a bad experience,” is a good start to helping ease their concerns.

 Offer a solution